-Leadership pays up to \$1,000 per semester for students living in College housing and up to \$700 per semester for commuter students.
-This four-year scholarship is awarded to freshmen that have a composite score of 19-21 on the ACT and a minimum high school GPA of 2.25.
-This scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study at Williams.
+Leadership pays up to \$1,000 per semester for students living in University housing and up to \$700 per semester for commuter students.
+This four-year scholarship may be renewed by maintaining a 2.0 cumulative GPA and completing a full-time course of study at Williams.